-- a.
-The health care facilities shall make available to practitioners, personnel, and the health care clinic a written notice of the rights of victims and remedies and services available to victims of domestic violence. - b.
-A practitioner who becomes aware that a patient is a victim of domestic abuse shall provide to the patient and the health care clinic shall make available to all patients the notice of rights, remedies, and services available to them. - c.
-The notice to victims of domestic violence must be substantially as follows:
+- b.
+A practitioner who becomes aware that a patient is a victim of domestic abuse shall provide to the patient the notice of rights, remedies, and services available to them. - c.
+The notice to victims of domestic abuse must be substantially as follows:

-"If you are a victim of domestic violence and you believe that law enforcement protection is needed for your safety, you have the right to request that a police or community officer assist in providing for your safety, including asking for an emergency order for protection.
-You may also request that the officer assist you in obtaining your essential personal effects and locating and taking you to a safe place including but not limited to a shelter, family member's or a friends domicile, or a similar place of safety."
+"If you are a victim of domestic abuse and you believe that protection is needed for your safety, you have the right to request that an advocate or law enforcement officer assist in providing for your safety, including asking for an emergency order for protection.
+You may also request assistance in obtaining your essential personal effects and locating and taking you to a safe place including but not limited to a shelter, family member's or a friends domicile, or a similar place of safety."

-"If you are in need of medical treatment, you have the right to request that the officer assist you in obtaining medical treatment.
+"If you are in need of medical treatment, you have the right to request that the advocate or officer assist you in obtaining medical treatment.
 You may request a copy of the report at no cost from the officers."

 "You may ask the county attorney to file a criminal complaint.
-You also have the right to file a petition in the Ho-Chunk Nation Trial Court requesting an order for protection from domestic violence, which could include any of the following orders."
+You also have the right to file a petition in the Ho-Chunk Nation Trial Court requesting an order for protection from domestic abuse, which could include any of the following orders."

-- (1) An order preventing your abuser from threatening to commit or committing further acts of domestic violence. - (2) An order prohibiting your abuser from harassing, annoying, telephoning, or contacting or otherwise communicating with you, directly or indirectly. - (3) An order removing your abuser from your domicile, regardless of ownership of the domicile. - (4) An order directing your abuser to stay away from your domicile, school, place of employment, or any other specified place frequented by you and another family or household member. - (5) An order prohibiting your abuser from using or possessing any firearm or other weapon specified by the court. - (6) An order granting your possession and use of the automobile and other essential personal effects, regardless of ownership. - (7) An order granting you custody of your child or children. - (8) An order denying your abuser visitation. - (9) An order specifying arrangements for visitation, including requiring supervised visitation. - (10) An order requiring your abuser to pay certain costs and fees, such as rent or mortgage payments, medical expenses, expenses for shelter, court costs, attorney fees, or any other relief that the Court deems appropriate.
+- (1) An order preventing your abuser from threatening to commit or committing further acts of domestic abuse. - (2) An order prohibiting your abuser from harassing, annoying, telephoning, or contacting or otherwise communicating with you, directly or indirectly. - (3) An order removing your abuser from your domicile, regardless of ownership of the domicile. - (4) An order directing your abuser to stay away from your domicile, school, place of employment, or any other specified place frequented by you and another family or household member. - (5) An order prohibiting your abuser from using or possessing any firearm or other weapon specified by the court. - (6) An order granting your possession and use of the automobile and other essential personal effects, regardless of ownership. - (7) An order granting you custody of your child or children. - (8) An order denying your abuser visitation. - (9) An order specifying arrangements for visitation, including requiring supervised visitation.

+(10) An order requiring your abuser to pay certain costs and fees, such as rent or mortgage payments, medical expenses, expenses for shelter, court costs, attorney fees, or any other relief that the Court deems appropriate.

-"The forms you need to obtain for an order for protection are available from the HCN Trial Court or the Ho-Chunk Nation Domestic Abuse Program within the Department of Social Services.
-The resources available in the community for information relating to domestic violence, treatment of injuries, and places of safety and shelter are available from the Ho-Chunk Nation Domestic Abuse Program.
+"The forms you need to obtain for an order for protection are available from the HCN Trial Court or the Ho-Chunk Nation Domestic Abuse Division within the Department of Social Services.
+The resources available in the community for information relating to domestic abuse, treatment of injuries, and places of safety and shelter are available from the Ho-Chunk Nation Domestic Abuse Division."

-"You also have the right to seek reimbursement for losses suffered as a result of domestic violence, including medical and moving expenses, loss of earnings or support, and other expenses for injuries sustained and damages to your property.
+"You also have the right to seek reimbursement for losses suffered as a result of domestic abuse, including medical and moving expenses, loss of earnings or support, and other expenses for injuries sustained and damages to your property.
 This can be done by filing a complaint in the Ho-Chunk Nation Trial Court."